facebookresearch/ParlAI/docs/source/task_tutorial.rst

     import parlai.core.build_data as build_data
     import os

 Now we define our build method, which takes in the argument ``opt``, which contains parsed arguments from the command line (or their default), including the path to the data directory.
-We then use the build_data utilities to check if this data has been previously built, so that work is only done once.
+We can also define a version string, so that the data is updated automatically in case there is a new version (here it was just left as ``None`` as the MNIST dataset doesn't have a version).
+We then use the build_data utilities to check if this data hasn't been previously built or if the version is outdated.
 If not, we proceed to creating the directory for the data, and then downloading and uncompressing it.
 Finally, we mark the build as done, so that ``build_data.built`` returns true from now on.
 Below is an example of setting up the MNIST dataset.

 .. code-block:: python

     def build(opt):
         # get path to data directory
         dpath = os.path.join(opt['datapath'], 'mnist')
+        # define version if any
+        version = None

         # check if data had been previously built
-        if not build_data.built(dpath):
+        if not build_data.built(dpath, version_string=version):
             print('[building data: ' + dpath + ']')

-            # make a clean directory
+            # make a clean directory if needed
+            if build_data.built(dpath):
+                # an older version exists, so remove these outdated files.
                 build_data.remove_dir(dpath)
             build_data.make_dir(dpath)

             # download the data.